victorpena1/Churn-Prediction-Case/README.md

 ## Workflow
 ### Data Cleaning

-- For the phone column I created a new variable 'other' to include in our analysis
+- For the phone column I created a new variable 'other' to include in I analysis

 - For the avg_rating_of_driver, and the avg_rating_by_driver columns I took the average rating for each column, and used that average to replace the null values.

 - I created a new column 'total_days_member' to account for how many days someone has used the car service.
 After doing this I dropped the 'signup_date', and 'last_trip_date'

-- I then created dummy columns for our city and phone variables, and then dropped 'phone' and 'city' from our data frame
+- I then created dummy columns for my city and phone variables, and then dropped 'phone' and 'city' from my data frame

 ### Model Building
 - I determined that a Gradient Boosted model or random forest model are the best methods for analyzing churn rate.
-Because of our time limitations I went ahead with a random forest model.
+Because of my time limitations I went ahead with a random forest model.

 <img src="data/first_run.png"
     style="float: left; margin-right: 10px;" />

-- I performed a grid search for perameters on our random forest model.
+- I performed a grid search for perameters on my random forest model.
 The best model had 61 trees, a max depth of 10, a min samples per leaf of 10.
 I got an accuracy score of .79.

 <img src="data/gid search.png"
     style="float: left; margin-right: 10px;" />

-- I then decided to remove the phone variables to see if it improved our model.
-This was done because their importance was low compared to the other features in our model.
-When I did this our accuracy went down, so I went back to the previous model.
+- I then decided to remove the phone variables to see if it improved my model.
+This was done because their importance was low compared to the other features in my model.
+When I did this my accuracy went down, so I went back to the previous model.

-- I then ran our model with the test data and recieved an accuracy score of .776
+- I then ran my model with the test data and recieved an accuracy score of .776

 <img src="data/last_run.png"
     style="float: left; margin-right: 10px;" />

-Our model had a precision of 0.80, and a recall of 0.86
+My model had a precision of 0.80, and a recall of 0.86

 <img src="data/confusionmatrix.png"
     style="float: left; margin-right: 10px;" />